 Step 5: Careful Interpretation of Results with Individually Tailored Recommendations

-WHAT YOU CAN EXPECT DURING AN ADHD EVALUATION PROCESS
+WHAT YOU CAN EXPECT DURING ADHD Testing Process

-At Simi Psychological Group, we are here to guide through the assessment evaluation process.
+At Simi Psychological Group, we are here to guide through ADHD testing in Simi Valley, Ca. You may also consider Child Therapy for ADHD in conjunction with ADHD testing.
 Call now to schedule a free consultation 805-842-1994.

 I specialize in working with Autism Spectrum Disorder, Anxiety, Defiant behaviors, and Attention Deficit Hyperactive Disorder (ADHD) and in helping children and adolescents build confidence and strength to live their lives to their true potential.
 I believe that each child is unique and has the inner strength to fight through their obstacles with the support of their loved ones.
 So they never have to experience feeling “less than” or being labeled as “different” or “difficult.”
 Read more